- Discussion:

--This article serves as a point-by-point refutation of former Protestant turned Roman Catholic convert and apologist Dave Armstrong's work titled A Quick Ten-Step Refutation of Sola ScripturaWe begin this rebuttal with a citation from the author:
+-This article serves as a point-by-point refutation of former Protestant turned Roman Catholic apologist Dave Armstrong's work titled A Quick Ten-Step Refutation of Sola Scriptura.
+Following are excerpts from the author along with a critique of his claims:

 "...no biblical passage teaches that Scripture is the formal authority or rule of faith in isolation from the Church and Tradition.
 Sola scriptura can’t even be deduced from implicit passages."